 Solo recruiters and small agencies (1-5 people): Start with Pin’s free tier or Manatal’s $15/mo plan.
 Both offer AI features at accessible price points.
 Pin gives you deeper sourcing (850M+ profiles vs. Manatal’s enrichment-only approach) and multi-channel outreach.
 Manatal gives you a basic CRM at a lower entry point.

-Growing teams (5-25 recruiters): Pin's Professional ($149/mo) or Business ($249/mo) plans handle mid-volume hiring without the five-figure commitments of Greenhouse or Lever.
+Growing teams (5-25 recruiters): Pin’s Professional ($149/mo) or Business ($249/mo) plans handle mid-volume hiring without the five-figure commitments of Greenhouse or Lever.
 Workable is another option at $299/mo if you need a more traditional ATS workflow.
-Check our recruitment automation tools comparison for more options in this range.
+Recruitment automation tools in this range offer comparable workflow coverage.

-Enterprise (25+ recruiters, 500+ hires/year): If you're already running Workday HCM, adding Workday Recruiting makes sense for integration alone.
-If not, evaluate iCIMS or SmartRecruiters for compliance-heavy workflows.
-But don't assume enterprise means enterprise pricing is required - Pin's $249/mo Business plan handles high-volume hiring with 850M+ profiles and agency multi-client support.
+Enterprise (25+ recruiters, 500+ hires/year): Evaluating the best enterprise recruiting software 2026 has to offer? iCIMS and Workday HCM deliver the compliance depth and integration breadth large organizations require.
+If you’re already running Workday HCM, adding Workday Recruiting makes sense for integration alone.
+But don’t assume enterprise talent acquisition software means enterprise pricing is required - Pin’s $249/mo Business plan handles high-volume hiring with 850M+ profiles and agency multi-client support.

 What About Switching Costs?